Man dies after car falls off under-construction flyover in Delhi | Business

 Man dies after car falls off under-construction flyover in Delhi

-A 42-year-old man died after his car allegedly fell off an under-construction flyover in east Delhis Barapullah-Noida Link Road area, police said on Monday.Jagandeep Singh, a resident of Krishna Nagar in Delhi, fell 30 feet to the ground leading to his death, they said.
+A 42-year-old man died after his car allegedly fell off an under-construction flyover in east Delhis Barapullah-Noida Link Road area, police said.
+Upon receiving information about the accident, the fire brigade, the Delhi Disaster Management Authority and the crime team of the Delhi Police reached the spot and found the man in the driving seat of the car which had fallen off the under-construction flyover, a senior police officer said.

 - Country: